aramis-lab/clinica/docs/Converters/IXItoBIDS.md

 ## Using the converter
 ### Available Modalities
 The IXI dataset can be downloaded freely from the [IXI webpage](https://brain-development.org/ixi-dataset/){ data-preview }.
+  !!! danger ""
+    The folders and files downloaded from the website should be left as they are (name, inner organisation) but can be placed where the user wants them.

 The converter can convert to [BIDS](../glossary.md#bids){ data-preview } all the modalities offered by IXI :
 DTI, T1, T2, PD and angiography.

+!!! info inline end ""
     In particular, DTI files are merged together to produce one dwi image.

 ### Dependencies
 If you [installed clinica](../Installation.md#install-clinica), this converter needs no further dependencies.